 The night is dark and cold, the gates have been left open, and in an instant he is in the street, flying from the scene of his imprisonment like the wind.
 The streets are cleared, the open fields are gained and the broad, wide country lies before him.
 Onward he dashes in the midst of darkness, over hedge and ditch, through mud and pool, bounding from spot to spot with a speed and lightness, astonishing even to himself.
 At length he pauses; he must be safe from pursuit now; he will stretch himself on that bank and sleep till sunrise.

 A period of unconsciousness succeeds.
 He wakes, cold and wretched.
-The dull, gray light of morning is stealing into the cell, and falls upon the form of the attendant turnkey.
+The dull, grey light of morning is stealing into the cell, and falls upon the form of the attendant turnkey.
 Confused by his dreams, he starts from his uneasy bed in momentary uncertainty.
 It is but momentary.
 Every object in the narrow cell is too frightfully real to admit of doubt or mistake.
 He is the condemned felon again, guilty and despairing; and in two hours more will be dead.